Domino987/material-ui/docs/src/pages/guides/minimizing-bundle-size.md

 Material-Next takes the bundle size very seriously.
 We are relying on [size-limit](https://github.com/ai/size-limit) to prevent introducing any regression.
-We monitor the size of the bundle:
+We monitor the size of the bundle at each commit:
 - When importing **all the components**.
 This lets us spot any [unwanted bundle size increase](https://github.com/material-next/material-next/tree/master/.size-limit#L4).
 - When importing **a single component**.
 This lets us estimate [the overhead of our core dependencies](https://github.com/material-next/material-next/tree/master/.size-limit#L8). (styling, theming, etc.: ~20 kB gzipped)